 Since the biggest advantage of French language learning software is the flexibility that it offers students regarding learning time and place, why not make the most of this fantastic benefit?

 The perfect language learning program is one that you can access online from anywhere, without the inconvenience of having to carry books around.

 The ability to access lessons from anywhere through a phone app is another vital characteristic to look for in a software.
 That way, you can study anywhere and anytime you have a free moment.

 11. The cost structure suits you

-There are 2 common pricing structures with software:
+There are two common pricing structures with software:

 - And, though less common these days, a one-off lump sum.
-If you do purchase something at a one-off price, then make sure that future upgrades are included.
-If you get a new device then you want to make sure that your software will work on it!
+If you do purchase something at a one-off price, make sure that future upgrades are included.
+If you get a new device, you want to make sure that your software will work on it!

-Now that you have a checklist for what look for in French learning software, you only need to go online and find what it best fits you.
-But before spending time browsing through Google, don’t forget to take a look at the Rocket Languages Courses!
-Amicalement Marie-Claire Riviere Rocket French
+Now that you have a checklist for what to look for in French language learning software, you only need to search online and find what best fits you.
+But before you go browsing through Google, don’t forget to take a look at our own Rocket French course!